ausmoons/ConditionBuilder/README.txt

 ## How to run this project

-Open KPIBerry folder and run "venv/Scripts/activate", after run "flask run" It will run on http://localhost:5000.
+Run "venv/Scripts/activate", after run "flask run"
+It will run on http://localhost:5000.

-In KPIBerry folder open Frontend.
-Run "npm run start" Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open Frontend folder.
+Run "npm run start"
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.